uhh-lt/AmharicHateSpeech/Data/RANLP2023/README.md

 # Amharic Hate Speech Data Annotation: Lab-Controlled Annotation
 The dataset is annotated by two annotators and a curator to determine the gold labels.

-For more details, You can read our paper entitled:
+For more details, You can read our paper

 ## Details of the data
 1. train/dev/test.csv